A Local AI Video Editor for Mac Workflows

 Why Local AI Processing is Superior

-Your videos, client content, and sensitive material never leave your computer.
-Perfect for NDAs, confidential content, and unreleased material.
+Your videos, client content, and sensitive material stay on your Mac throughout the editing workflow.
+That matters for NDAs, confidential content, and unreleased material.

 Lightning Speed